Satucket River: History

 The river drainage from Monponsett to Stump Brook to the Satucket formed a very important water way link of transportation for the Wampanoags.
 It was part of the historic Wampanoag Canoe Passage and was utilized for years."Satucket River and Robbins Pond River Herring Habitat Assessment".
-By traveling up the Taunton River from Mount Hope Bay they could cross over up the Satucket to the North River watershed into Massachusetts Bay.
-Later in the early 1900s the river served as an important role in the economy of the town and the Carver Cotton Gin Mill.
+By travelling up the Taunton River from Mount Hope Bay they could cross over up the Satucket to the North River watershed into Massachusetts Bay.
+Later in the early 1900s, the river played an important role in the economy of the town and the Carver Cotton Gin Mill.

 Wildlife

 The Satucket River is home to many fish including: